The Holocaust in Germany: U-boats

-In Berlin, approximately 7,000 Jews went underground after the intensified deportations of 1942-1943; around 1,700 survived until the city’s liberation in 1945.
-The large urban environment provided a limited advantage, as anonymity could sometimes shield individuals who could convincingly pose as non-Jews.
-However, survival depended greatly on the assistance of courageous non-Jewish Germans who provided shelter, food, and forged documents.
-Notable survivors include Cioma Schönhaus, a graphic artist who produced numerous fake documents to help fellow Jews survive, and Marie Jalowicz Simon, who relied on multiple hiding places and continuously adapted to precarious circumstances.
+In Berlin, around 7,000 Jews hid from the Nazi regime.
+Around 1,700 survived until the city’s liberation by Russian troops in 1945.
+Notable survivors include Cioma Schönhaus, a graphic artist who produced numerous fake documents to help other Jews survive, and Marie Jalowicz Simon, who relied on multiple hiding places and quick thinking to evade the Gestapo.